DavorMar/rustautogui/README.md

    "template.png", // template_path: &str path to the image file on disk Some((0,0,1000,1000)), // region: Option<(u32, u32, u32, u32)>  region of monitor to search (x, y, width, height)
    rustautogui::MatchMode::Segmented, // match_mode: rustautogui::MatchMode search mode (Segmented or FFT)
-   Some(3000), // max_segments: Option<u32> max segments for Segmented match mode.
-Can be set to None to automatically calculate
    "button_image" // alias: &str.
 Keyword used to select which image to search for ).unwrap();
 ```